1. Industry Structure and Developments

 6. Internal Control Systems and Adequacy

-The Company has established adequate internal control systems commensurate with the size and nature of its business.
-These controls are designed to ensure:
+The Company has adequate internal control systems commensurate with the size and nature of its operations.
+These systems are designed to ensure the safeguarding of assets, accuracy of accounting records, compliance with applicable laws and regulations and efficiency of operations.

 The Audit Committee periodically reviews the adequacy and effectiveness of internal controls, supported by internal and external audits.